Cruise Extras Worth Paying For. And Those That Are Not

 Skip Out On Spa

-The spa on ships are busy.
-And, in my view, it’s not worth spending on.
+The spa on cruise ships are usually busy.
+And, in my view, they are not worth spending on.
+Is this a cruise extra cost you can live without?

 The prices are much higher than most five-star hotels on land, and will have a hard sell push at the end of treatment for products, which the consultants earn commission on and are very skilled at getting passengers to buy.